April 13, 2014 — 6:30 PM (PST)

 Grizzlies: G Tony Allen, G Mike Miller, G Nick Calathes

-Lakers: PG Jordan Farmar, C Chris Kaman, F Jordan Hill, G Marshon Brooks
+Lakers: PG Jordan Farmar, C Robert Sacre, F/G Nick Young, G Marshon Brooks

 Bench Advantage: Lakers

-Lakers: Out-G Kobe Bryant, Out-PG Steve Nash, Out-F/G Nick Young, Out-G Xavier Henry
+Lakers: Out-G Kobe Bryant, Out-PG Steve Nash, Out-C Chris Kaman, Out-G Xavier Henry, Out-C Pau Gasol, Out-G Kent Bazemore

 Hopefully, the Lakers limit the Grizzlies to 1 possession by rebounding the ball well.
 The Lakers have to play with a lot of energy as they have to use their athleticism to their advantage.
-If the Lakers hit their shots, the will have a good chance to beat the Grizzlies today.
-However, they have to get the basic fundamentals down, limiting turnovers and grabbing rebounds, to get themselves into position to win tonight’s game.
+Although the Grizzlies must be playing with a tremendous amount of urgency, the Lakers have to play very motivated also since this is their final home game.
+Hopefully the Lakers can catch the Grizzlies looking forward too much to their next battle vs. Suns and steal a victory tonight to play spoiler.